 - Prebiotic-containing foods

-Feeding the good bacteria in our gut is key to maintaining a healthy gut flora.
-Besides prebiotics and probiotics, which we will go into, a vegetarian diet or one high in plant-based foods may promote a healthy and diverse microbiome.
-By some studies, a healthy microbiome has been linked to:
+Without a doubt, feeding the good bacteria in our gut is key to maintaining a healthy gut flora.
+Besides prebiotics and probiotics, which we will go into, a vegetarian diet or one high in plant-based foods may promote a healthy and diverse microbiome diet.
+Some studies suggest these healthy diets are linked to:

 - Enhanced immune function